TheOdinProject/ruby-exercises/README.md

     cd ruby-exercises

-Then run the following command:
+Now before beginning work on the exercises, you'll want to install a gem called RSpec.
+RSpec is a popular Ruby testing framework that is used in this repository to provide you with tests that check your solutions.

-    bundle install
+To install RSpec, run the following command in your terminal:

-This folder contains a Gemfile, which tells bundle which gems to install locally and makes them available for use in that directory.
-In this case, we are installing RSpec, which is a popular Ruby testing framework.
+    gem install rspec

+You should see a message saying "5 gems installed" in your terminal.
 Verify that the installation was successful by simply running the following command:

-    bundle exec rspec
+    rspec

 Which should print a few lines about not finding any examples.
 This is ok and means it's working!